-The Best Foods to Include in Your Diet to Enhance Bone Health (Not Just Dairy)POSTED ON Oct 11, 2019
+The Best Foods to Include in Your Diet to Enhance Bone Health (Not Just Dairy)UPDATED ON Jul 12, 2022

 For general information purposes only, not to be a substitute for advice from a health professional.
 If you have other medical conditions, please seek a health professional for specialised dietary advice.

 The teenage years are the best times to build bone mass through exercise and nutrition.
 You are still able to grow bone until your late 20s to reach your maximum bone strength, or peak bone mass.
 From the age of 30 onwards, exercise and nutrition can maintain bone mass and prevent loss, although it does not build more bone.

 If you, like me, went through your teenage years doing minimal sports and eating only Nutella sandwiches for lunch every day, now is the time to start investing in your bone health.